Arkiralor/HubbleConstant/README.md

 For bugfixes, you can create a new Github issue for the repository.

+## Documentation

+The PostMan documentation for the APIs can be found at ['documenter.getpostman.com'](https://documenter.getpostman.com/view/17779018/2s93sXbuXi).

 ## Author Details

 For miscellaneous queries or correction requests for the documentation (_including this README_), you may contact the original author via the following channels.